-- In the two-year Master's program, students must take 1 credit from essential subjects and at least 9 credits from elective subjects offered by the school.
+- 1. In the two-year Master's program, students must take 1 credit from essential subjects and at least 9 credits from elective subjects offered by the school.
 In addition, students are required to complete 20 credits of lab experiments and practice.
 The degree must be accredited through the examination of a master's thesis. - In the Master's program, it is necessary for students to acquire and demonstrate knowledge and capability required for professional researchers in the field. - 3.
 In the Doctoral program, students who take the lectures offered by the school and perform the research for a Doctoral thesis must be enrolled for 3 years (or less by way of exception).
 Students must take 1 credit from essential subjects and more than 1 credit from elective subjects.
 For lab experiments and practices, 8 credits are required.
 Doctoral students must submit a Doctoral thesis and pass the relevant examinations for the degree. - 4.
-In the Doctoral program, each student must demonstrate that he/she has the ability to work as an independent researcher for successful completion of the program. - 5.
-We cultivate life ethics in our students, and a strong sense of responsibility for the world, where humanity and nature must be harmonized.
+In the Doctoral program, each student must demonstrate that he/she has the ability to work as an independent researcher for successful completion of the program. - We expect that students will graduate with a shared ethical obligation to advance science in the best interests of mankind in harmony with nature.

-Education Curriculum and How to Enroll
+Education curriculum and How to enroll